-How Horses Civilized Humanity and Shaped the Way We Love
+How Horses Civilized Humanity, Shrank the Distance of Love, and Shaped the Way We Conduct Our Romantic Relationships

 “People no longer conducted romances as they did before… The horse revamped the limits of our personal freedom.”

 Perhaps the most evocative and oft-invoked metaphor for human consciousness is that of the rider and the horse — the rational mind trying to bridle the irrational surge of animal instinct, the two always conspiring in driving our experience of reality and, in turn, our behavior.
 It may be that human and horse are so entwined because the hoofed species has been our constant companion since the infancy of our own.
 From inspiring our earliest art to feeding philosophy’s greatest metaphor for free will to catalyzing the invention of motion pictures, horses have not only borne witness to our civilizational evolution but propelled its gallop into modernity.

 The invisible dimensions of horses’ civilizing function are what Diane Ackerman explores in a portion of Deep Play (public library) — her altogether enchanting inquiry into the evolutionary and existential purpose of transcendent play.

 Although horses have accompanied and aided us as we’ve fought wars, built roads, and mastered agriculture, their most seismic function in humanizing humanity came in shrinking the scale of the world and, in doing so, broadening our scope of existential possibility.
 Even after horses were superseded by mechanical means of “annihilating space and time,” equine metaphors and metrics remained engrained in our consciousness.
 By the middle of the nineteenth century, the invention of railroads forever changed our relationship to speed, and yet a vivid account of riding on the first passenger train referred to the novelty of steam engines as “curious little fire-horses.”